Dapagliflozin Effect on Cardiovascular Events–Thrombolysis in Myocardial Infarction 58 - DECLARE–TIMI 58

 Effect of ejection fraction (EF): 3.9% had HF with reduced EF (HFrEF).
 Dapagliflozin reduced CV death/hospitalization for HF more in patients with HFrEF (HR 0.62, 95% CI 0.45-0.86) than in those without HFrEF (HR 0.88, 95% CI 0.76-1.02; p-interaction 0.046).
 Dapagliflozin reduced hospitalization for HF both in those with (HR 0.64, 95% CI 0.43-0.95) and without HFrEF (HR 0.76, 95% CI 0.62-0.92); it reduced CV death only in patients with HFrEF (HR 0.55, 95% CI 0.34-0.90) but not in those without HFrEF (HR 1.08, 95% CI 0.89-1.31; p-interaction 0.012).
 Similar results were noted for all-cause mortality.

 The results of this trial indicate that dapagliflozin is superior to placebo in improving glycemic control and noninferior but not superior for reducing MACE in patients with DM2 and high CV risk.
-There was a reduction in HF hospitalizations, and also a salutary effect on renal outcomes.
+There was a reduction in BP, HF hospitalizations, and also a salutary effect on renal outcomes.
+These findings were noted irrespective of baseline BP.
 Among patients with HFrEF, dapagliflozin reduced HF hospitalizations, and CV and all-cause mortality; however, this cohort comprised only about 4% of the total population.
+Effect and safety of CV events was similar irrespective of baseline eGFR and albuminuria.
 Unlike canagliflozin, there was no clear safety signal regarding increased amputations.
 These are important findings, and more or less consistent with findings noted with other selective inhibitor of sodium–glucose cotransporter 2 (SGLT-2) inhibitors.
 These drugs reduce hyperglycemia in patients with DM2 by reducing renal glucose reabsorption and thus increasing urinary glucose excretion.

 Following the much-publicized CV safety concerns with rosiglitazone, the FDA mandated that all new diabetes drugs conduct studies demonstrating CV safety.
 The upper limit of the 95% CI for the HR had to be <1.8 for premarketing studies and <1.3 for postmarketing studies.
 This trial thus establishes the CV safety profile of dapagliflozin for use in patients with DM2.
 The reduction in HF hospitalization was noted even among patients with prior HF, and has been noted for the other SGLT-2 inhibitors.
 Dipeptidyl peptidase-4 (DPP-4) inhibitors on the other hand, particularly saxagliptin, may increase the risk of HF.